Shola-Ayeotan/BudChat/README.md

 # 💬 BuddyChat

-Welcome to **BuddyChat**, a simple and interactive chatbot built using Streamlit and OpenAI's GPT-3.5.
+Welcome to **BuddyChat**, a simple and interactive chatbot I built using Streamlit and OpenAI's GPT-3.5.

 ## Features